mozbrick/brick/iconbutton/README.md

     - `"left"` (default)
     - `"right"`
     - `"top"`
     - `"bottom"`

+__Note:__ If the icon is no longer an &lt;img&gt; node, due to the user changing the DOM from the default, this will not do anything.

+## ___src___
+To edit the icon image source, simply change the `src` attribute on the `<x-iconbutton>` tag:

+    fooIconButton.setAttribute("src", "http://<YOUR IMAGE HERE>");

+# Accessors (getters/setters)

+## ___icon___
+Used to work with the icon's DOM.

+### (getter) Retrieving the icon DOM

+To retrieve the icon DOM element, simply save it into a variable as follows:

+    var iconDOMEl = fooIconButton.icon;

+You can then edit the DOM element directly.
+For example, if you wanted to dynamically hide the icon, you could do the following:

+    iconDOMEl.style.display = "none";

-### Replacing the icon DOM
+### (setter) Replacing the icon DOM
-To replace the icon with your own custom DOM element, you can simply replace it as follows:
+To replace the icon entirely with your own custom DOM element, you can simply replace it as follows:

     fooIconButton.icon = myAwesomeNewIconDOMElem;

+## ___label___

+Used to work with the label's DOM.
+### (getter) Retrieving the label DOM

+Similar to the icon, to retrieve the label DOM element, simply save it into a variable as follows:

+    var labelDOMEl = fooIconButton.label;

+You can then edit the DOM element directly.
+For example, if you wanted to dynamically change the label color, you could do the following:

+    labelDOMEl.style.color = "red";

-### Getting/Setting the label text
+### (setter) Replacing the label DOM
+To replace the current label entirely with your own custom DOM element, you can simply replace it as follows:

+    fooIconButton.label = myAwesomeNewLabelDOMElem;

+_Note:_ If your custom DOM element's structure is different, make sure to update the `.textGetter`/`.textSetter` attributes so that you can still correctly use the `.text` attribute.

+## ___text___
+Used for getting/setting the label text.

 You can use the `.text` attribute to view and modify the text contents of your button's label.

     fooIconButton.text = "Hello world!";

+### ___textGetter___/___textSetter___

+Defines how to change label text.

-If you label's structure differs such that the default behavior of reading the `.textContent` of your label is not suficient, you can also override the getter and setter behaviors for text by modifying the `.textGetter` and `.textSetter` attributes, respectively.
+If your label's structure differs such that the default behavior of reading the `.textContent` of your label is not suficient, you can also override the getter and setter behaviors for text by modifying the `.textGetter` and `.textSetter` attributes, respectively.

     fooIconButton.textGetter = function(){